Problem Package Format

 Example Submissions

 Correct and incorrect solutions (file or directory programs) to the problem are provided in direct subdirectories of submissions/.
 That is By default, the possible subdirectories are as in the table below, but they can be customized, and more can be added; see Default directories.
-Submission programs (either a single file or a directory of files) must be placed in a subdirectory of submissions, e.g., submissions/accepted/.
-No extra levels of subdirectories are allowed.
+Submission programs (either a single file or a directory of files) must be placed in a direct subdirectory of submissions, e.g., submissions/accepted/.

 Directory Requirement Comment